dabl/dabl/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/amueller/dabl/master)

 ## Current scope and upcoming features
 This library is very much still under development.
-Current code focuses mostly on exploratory visualiation and preprocessing.
+Current code focuses mostly on exploratory visualization and preprocessing.
 There are also drop-in replacements for GridSearchCV and RandomizedSearchCV using successive halfing.
 The next step in the development will be adding portfolios in the style of [POSH